 Not only is the old hotel still on the property, but also standing are a 1929 Olympic Swimming Pool, various cabins some of which date to the 1930’s, a beautiful wooden auditorium with a stage from 1929, a stone episcopal chapel begun in 1939, the Mineral Spring house, and various other buildings including a horse barn.

-Right now the timeline for the restoration project is unknown.
+Right now, the timeline for the restoration project is anticipated to start in 2023.
 One day it will be a stunning Event Venue – and all monies will go toward the renovation of the property.

 Follow our Facebook page or check back here to keep up to date with this vital piece of Sauratown history.